unixvoid/nsproxy/readme.md

 - **nsproxy**
   nsproxy will take these arguments if you wish to specify:
   `-p` this is the port the nsproxy listens on, default is 53
-  `-upstream` this is the upstream DNS, default is 8.8.8.8:53
+  `-debug` this will start nsproxy with debug logs `-upstream` this is the upstream DNS, default is 8.8.8.8:53
   `-chain` This will run the remote manager along with the nsproxy this starts the remote manager on port 8054.